simeononsecurity/simeononsecurity.ch/content/articles/enhancing-security-insider-threat-programs/index.en.md

 In addition to clear policies, transparent communication is key.
 Organizations should proactively engage with employees, explaining the reasons behind the implementation of the insider threat program and how it will contribute to overall security.
 By fostering an open dialogue, organizations can address any privacy concerns and ensure that employees feel heard and understood.

-Furthermore, organizations must ensure that their insider threat programs comply with relevant laws and regulations.
+Also, organizations must ensure that their insider threat programs comply with relevant laws and regulations.
 This involves staying up to date with privacy legislation and understanding the legal boundaries of monitoring employee behavior.
 By adhering to legal requirements, organizations can demonstrate their commitment to protecting employee privacy while still maintaining a robust security posture.

 ### Overcoming Resistance within the Organization